eduardocasino/k-1008-graphics-software-package/README.md

 See the original LICENSE.md file for details.

-I, Eduardo Casino, claim no ownership on the contents of this repository.
+I claim no ownership on the contents of this repository.

 ## Acknowledgements